friparia/laravel-vue-admin/README.md

 First, add a line in the section of `require` in `composer.json` file:

     "friparia/admin": "dev-master"

+and run `composer install`, or, you can execute the following command:

+    composer require "friparia/admin:dev-master"

-Then, add a line of service provider in `app/config/app.php`:
+Then, add a line of service provider in `config/app.php`:

-    "Friparia\Admin\AdminServiceProvider",
+    Friparia\Admin\AdminServiceProvider::class,